-Cash provided by investing activities increased by \$1,456.8 million, to \$2,044.2 million for 2021 from \$587.4 million in 2020.
-This increase was primarily attributable to higher cash receipts from the sales of discontinued operations of \$1,474.2 million, from \$676.6 million in 2020 (for the net effect of the sales of NSAD and our operations in Costa Rica, Chile, Malaysia, Australia and New Zealand, net of cash sold, and the receipt of a portion of the escrow receivable balance related to the 2018 sale of our China operations) to \$2,150.8 million, net, in 2021 (primarily for the sale of Walden University, our operations in Honduras and Brazil, the receipt of the note receivable related to the 2020 divestiture of our Chilean operations, and the receipt of a portion of the purchase prices that were withheld in connection to the 2018 sale of our China operations and the 2020 sale of our Malaysia operations).
-In addition, cash used for capital expenditures decreased by \$32.9 million compared to 2020.
-These increases in investing cash were partially offset by payments of \$50.3 million for derivative instruments related to foreign exchange swap agreements associated with the sale of our Brazil operations.
+Cash provided by investing activities decreased by \$2,013.9 million to \$30.3 million for 2022 from \$2,044.2 million in 2021.
+This decrease was primarily attributable to lower cash receipts from the sales of discontinued operations of \$2,067.4 million, from \$2,150.8 million, net, in 2021 (primarily for the sale of Walden University, our operations in Honduras and Brazil, the receipt of the note receivable related to the 2020 divestiture of our Chilean operations, and the receipt of a portion of the purchase prices that were withheld in connection to the 2018 sale of our China operations and the 2020 sale of our Malaysia operations) to \$83.4 million, net, in 2022 (primarily related to the receipt of the escrow receivable related the 2021 sale of Walden University, and the collection of certain receivables from the sale of our Brazilian operations).
+This decrease in investing cash flows was partially offset by the year-over-year effect of \$50.3 million of payments made in 2021 for derivative instruments related to foreign exchange swap agreements associated with the sale of our Brazil operations.
+Additionally, cash used for capital expenditures decreased by \$3.2 million compared to 2021.